belindalombard/SEAMS_reinfections/README.md

 The CSV file, called ts_data.csv should be placed in a data directory in the repository before running the code.
 The CSV file should have at minimum the columns: date, cnt (primary observed infections), and reinf (observed reinfections).
 If you want to run it for third infections, you're CSV file should also contain a column 'third' with observed third infections.

-** Note: If you don't have a data file and you want to use this project for other purposes, the Makefile will create randomised simulated data for you which can be used **
+**Note: If you don't have a data file and you want to use this project for other purposes, the Makefile will create randomised simulated data for you which can be used**

+## Output
+The output of the project is some png files and RDS files which is stored in an **output** directory.
+The file that is used for simulations in the end is a file named sim_plot.

 ## Running the code